paglab/paglab.github.io/content/post/2025-06-16-a-new-global-view-of-vegetation-health-from-space/index.en.md

 Photosynthesis is the foundation of life on Earth — it’s how plants turn sunlight, water, and carbon dioxide into the energy that sustains ecosystems and agriculture.
 At the heart of this process is *chlorophyll*, the green pigment that captures sunlight.

 The amount of chlorophyll in plant canopies tells us a lot about plant health, productivity, and how well ecosystems are functioning.
-Yet until now, there’s been no global, consistent open-access dataset to monitor this key indicator.
+Yet until now, there’s been no global, consistent, open-access dataset to monitor this key indicator.

 The **Precision Agriculture Laboratory at the Technical University of Munich** has changed that.
 Our team and international collaborators have developed the world’s first global dataset of canopy chlorophyll content (CCC), using advanced analysis of observations from the European Sentinel-3 satellites.